Putting together a home that makes our guests feel welcomed and comfortable upon walking through the door is easier than you think!

 Adding a statement piece makes your home more interesting and intriguing and may encourage visitors to stay longer and explore the space further.

-Maybe you don’t mind carrying a piece of furniture out of the way to get to the dining table or another room, but guests would feel more comfortable in a space where it’s easy to roam around.
+Maybe you don’t mind shimmying around a piece of furniture to navigate your space, but guests would feel more comfortable in areas where it’s easy to roam.

-In Singapore, where most apartments are tight in space, clearing the pathway can be a challenge, but the secret is not to squeeze oversized furniture in a tiny studio apartment, obviously.
+In Singapore, where most apartments are tight in space, clearing the pathway can be a challenge.
+The secret is not to squeeze oversized furniture in a tiny studio apartment.

-As the saying goes, less is more (especially when it comes to interior decors).
+Don’t overdo it by trying to section off every area with a rug, though.
+As the saying goes, less is more (especially when it comes to interior decors!).

 4. Be generous with indoor plants